minio/docs/source/reference/minio-operator-reference.rst

    The minimum number of servers is ``2``.
-MinIO recommends a minimum of ``4`` servers for optimal availability and distribution of data in the Server Set.
+MinIO recommends a minimum of ``4`` servers for optimal availability and distribution of data in the Pool.

-.. kubeconf:: spec.serverSet.tolerations
+.. kubeconf:: spec.pools.tolerations

    *Optional*

    The :kube-docs:`Tolerations
    <concepts/scheduling-eviction/taint-and-toleration/>` applied to pods
-   deployed in the Server Set.
+   deployed in the Pool.

-.. kubeconf:: spec.serverSet.volumeClaimTemplate
+.. kubeconf:: spec.pools.volumeClaimTemplate
    :noindex:

    *Required*

-   The configuration template to apply to each Persistent Volume Claim (``PVC``) created as part of the Server Set.
+   The configuration template to apply to each Persistent Volume Claim (``PVC``) created as part of the Pool.

-   See :kubeconf:`spec.serverSet.volumeClaimTemplate` for more complete documentation on the full specification of the ``volumeClaimTemplate`` object.
+   See :kubeconf:`spec.pools.volumeClaimTemplate` for more complete documentation on the full specification of the ``volumeClaimTemplate`` object.

-   The MinIO Operator calculates the number of ``PVC`` to generate by multiplying :kubeconf:`spec.serverSet.volumesPerServer` by :kubeconf:`spec.serverSet.servers`.
+   The MinIO Operator calculates the number of ``PVC`` to generate by multiplying :kubeconf:`spec.pools.volumesPerServer` by :kubeconf:`spec.pools.servers`.

-.. kubeconf:: spec.serverSet.volumesPerServer
+.. kubeconf:: spec.pools.volumesPerServer

    *Required*

-   The number of Persistent Volume Claims (``PVC``) to create for each :kubeconf:`server <spec.serverSet.servers>` in the Server Set.
+   The number of Persistent Volume Claims (``PVC``) to create for each :kubeconf:`server <spec.pools.servers>` in the Pool.

-   The total number of volumes in the Server Set *must* be greater than
+   The total number of volumes in the Pool *must* be greater than
    4. Specifically:

    .. parsed-literal::

-     :kubeconf:`~spec.serverSet.servers` X :kubeconf:`~spec.serverSet.volumesPerServer` > 4
+     :kubeconf:`~spec.pools.servers` X :kubeconf:`~spec.pools.volumesPerServer` > 4

-   The MinIO Operator calculates the number of ``PVC`` to generate by multiplying :kubeconf:`spec.serverSet.volumesPerServer` by :kubeconf:`spec.serverSet.servers`.
+   The MinIO Operator calculates the number of ``PVC`` to generate by multiplying :kubeconf:`spec.pools.volumesPerServer` by :kubeconf:`spec.pools.servers`.

 Volume Claim Template
 ~~~~~~~~~~~~~~~~~~~~~